taylorgoolsby/lineobj-importer/README.md

 l 2 4
 l 4 3
 ```
-`lineobj-importer` fixes this by using a custom parser.
+`lineobj-importer` is a custom parser to fix this problem.
 The parser detects when `.lineobj` files are imported via `OnPostprocessAllAssets`.

 ### Usage
 1. Place [LineobjPostprocessor.cs](examples/basic-usage/Assets/LineobjPostprocessor.cs) anywhere in your Unity project.